xohw/MD6-FPGA-implementation/README.md

 # Description of Archive:
 * 'MD6_CF_prototype' folder includes the prototype design of our project.
 Not for use.
 * 'MD6_CF' folder includes all relevent code files of our design.
 Ready for implementation.
-* 'Reports' folder contain two reports.
+* 'Documents' folder contain two reports.
 The MD6_report_Ron_Rivest describes the MD6 hash function and was submitted as an entry in the NIST SHA-3 hash function competition. the second report is the report submitted for the Xilinx open hardware contest.
+It also contain the Basys3 data sheets and some clarification of synthesis warnings that came up during the implementation.
 * 'Software' folder contains the MD6 software wrapper and the test vectors software.
 Each of them includes both GUI and python code implementations.
 * 'VISIO' folder contain 2 diagrams that exist in our report.